Ishitav04/-Credit-Card-Fraud-Detection-in-Financial-Systems/README.md

 | XGBoost Classifier| 99.2%    | 96.8%     | 92.6%  | 91.0%    |
 | Neural Network     | 98.6%    | 94.7%     | 90.3%  | 88.3%    |

-> Replace these values with actual results from your models.

 ## 📌 Future Enhancements